textlint/textlint/packages/textlint-tester/README.md

         - `{string} text`: a text to be linted
         - `{string} ext`: an extension key.
 Default: `.md` (Markdown)
         - `{string} inputPath`: a test text filePath that prefer to `text` property
+        - `{string} description`: a description for the test case.
+This will be displayed as the result of the test.
         - `{object} options`: options to be passed to the rule.
 Will throw assertion error if `testConfig` is specified

 TypeScript declaration is for valid as follows: